 So, as the cash value of the policy increases, a life settlement makes less financial sense for life settlement providers.

-A term life policy, on the other hand, is more attractive because it has no cash value and lower premium payments.
+A term life policy, on the other hand, is more attractive to investors because it has no cash value and lower premium payments.
 These two factors make term life policies more lucrative for a life settlement company.

-As we mentioned, in permanent life insurance policies, there is a built cash value the insured can access.
+As we mentioned, in permanent life insurance policies, there is a built-in cash value the insured can access.
 Therefore a life settlement often doesn’t make sense as the insured can cash out a life insurance policy in several ways: